-You’ll find this number on the Order of Service and Bill of Lading forms, in the upper right-hand corner.
+In the upper right-hand corner, you’ll find this number on the Order of Service and Bill of Lading forms.
 It is the number that the van line uses to identify your shipment of household goods.

 This is simply the moving agent you work with at your destination and who provides the info and moving services you need as you complete your move.

-North American Van Lines provides you with a free estimate that includes a general calculation of what the transportation charges will be, an estimation of shipping weight, and the cost of any additional moving services you request.
+North American Van Lines provides a free estimate that includes a general calculation of the transportation charges, an estimation of shipping weight, and the cost of any additional moving services you request.

-With expedited service, the mover agrees to transport your moving shipment by a certain set date in exchange for the customer paying moving charges based on a higher minimum shipment weight.
+With expedited service, the mover agrees to transport your moving shipment by a particular set date in exchange for the customer paying moving charges based on a higher minimum shipment weight.

 A moving agent and the owner of the moving truck that the van line assigns to transport your moving shipment.

-Defined as items that have a value over $100 per pound.
+They are defined as items with a value over $100 per pound.
 Thus, high-value items should be disclosed to the mover to make sure the proper precautions are taken in moving them.

-This is where the goods in your household move are listed with details, descriptions, the condition, and the number of each item.
+This is where the goods in your household move are listed with details, descriptions, conditions, and the number of each item.

 These charges apply to the transportation portion of your moving expenses and are in addition to your other moving service fees.

-If the movers must carry items excessive distances between the moving truck and your residence, this additional charge will apply.
+This additional charge will apply if the movers must carry items excessive distances between the moving truck and your residence.